toyetola/customerticket/README.md

 https://documenter.getpostman.com/view/3707157/T1Ds8b45

 I assumed all users who want to submit tickets should be logged into the sytem.
-JWT takes care of authentication while
+JWT takes care of authentication while user session is handle by express-session.

-Test Jest and Supertest.
+Test  - Jest and Supertest.

 To run this locally after cloning from github,